Kelly-David/CDDLabs/lab2/README.md

 # CDDLabs
 Distributed and Concurrent Device Development

-Lab Two - Rendezvous
+## Lab Two
+Rendevous Pattern.
+A redevous pattern implementation using semahpores.

+### Usage
+To run:

+        make

+	./ [executable]

+Generate docs:

+	doxygen

+### Sepcification
 Using the Semaphore class create a program that demonstrates the Rendezvous pattern.
-AS before (and always) you must also incldue the Doxygen settings file and a Makefile.
+As before (and always) you must also incldue the Doxygen settings file and a Makefile.
 The makefile must now also include a “clean” rule that deletes all .o files from the project.